 Natalie has completed trainings in CBT and histrionic, borderline, narcissistic, and antisocial personality disorder, and trauma-informed training.
 She has completed basic training for eye movement desensitization and reprocessing (EMDR) therapy.
-She has completed level 2 of NeuroAffective Relational Model (NARM) training.
+She has completed level 2 and 3 of NeuroAffective Relational Model (NARM) training.

 Natalie offers a free 15-minute consultation call for those who are interested.
 Please contact her at 513-306-4338 to schedule your call!